google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 5.4 Coordinated Specialty Care

-For individuals experiencing their first episode of psychosis, coordinated specialty care programs offer a comprehensive, team-based approach.
+For individuals experiencing their first-episode psychosis, coordinated specialty care programs offer a comprehensive, team-based approach.
 These programs typically include:

 Early intervention through these programs has shown promising results in improving long-term outcomes.